devpi/devpi-pr/README.rst

 Many Python projects have complex dependencies and are often split into separate packages.
 For such projects it's often not feasible to upload, review, test and release singular packages.

-To allow a workflow that covers more than one package, this plugin introduces the concept of a special *merge* index.
+To allow a workflow that covers more than one package, this plugin introduces the concept of a special *merge index*.

-That new *merge* index allows to push several packages in one go into another index.
+That new *merge index* allows to push several packages in one go into another index.
 It allows to view the test results of all these packages in one central location.
 Additionally it has associated workflow states which allow to establish further workflow restrictions.

+Another motivation is the ability for users with no write access to an index to create *push requests* which are then handled by users with write access.

 Usage